 - Fall and Spring bill will be paid prior to the due date.

 - In August, fee bills will show SHIP (Student Health Insurance Plan).
 This is the basic student insurance that you may waive in PeopleSoft Student Permissions.

 - Health Insurance Information:

-- The Human Resources Benefits Specialist sends an email out to the fellows in August that includes CT Partnership Plan (CTPP) coverage information and instructions to submit your election to enroll/waive.
+- The Human Resources Benefits Specialist sends an email out to the fellows in late August that includes CT Partnership Plan (CTPP) coverage information and instructions to submit your election to enroll/waive.

 - Human Resources posts the insurance bill to the fellow’s account in September/October and again in late February.

 - CESE Grant Management Services, Fiscal Officer, Marita Decozio-Wiley then submits a grant advice for the total cost less the fellow’s health insurance premium.
 Once this is done, then you will need to pay the small portion that you will personally owe.

 - Health insurance will be active as of September 1st of the year in which you enroll.